 Add Fresh Mulch to Take Your Fall Curb Appeal Up a Notch

-Mulch helps to pull your garden beds together and give your home a nice and clean look from the street.
-Mulch also helps to protect your plants from the rapid swings in temperature that are so common in fall and during the winter.
-If you want an easy project that helps make your landscaping shine over the fall but offers some practical value as well, mulch is one of the most affordable and effective things you can do to spruce up your landscaping.
+A fresh layer of mulch helps to pull your garden beds together and give your home a nice and clean look from the street.
+Mulch also helps to protect your plants from the rapid swings in temperature that are so common in fall and during the winter months.
+If you want an easy project that helps make your fall landscape shine but offers some practical value as well, mulch is one of the most affordable and effective things you can do to spruce up your landscaping.

 This can be a controversial subject, but when it comes to curb appeal, it looks much neater to cut back spent perennials.
 If you are concerned about pollinators having a place to overwinter, don’t cut back your perennials in your backyard.

-After the foliage of perennials turn brown and die off you can prune these back to give your landscaping a cleaner appearance.
+Prune plants to give your landscaping a cleaner appearance.
 Simply cut down browned foliage to a couple of inches from ground level and cover the plant with mulch.
 The dead plant debris can be added to your compost pile.

-Spruce Up the Lawn to Add Curb Appeal
+Fall Landscaping Tips – Spruce Up the Lawn

 Fall leaves look great on trees, but not so much on the ground.
 Fallen leaves can tend to leave the yard looking unkempt and less than appealing.
 A great way to make the most of these leaves is to use them as an under-layer for your fresh fall mulch.
 This allows you to feed the soil and add more protection to your plants while saving money.
 Just pile up a few inches of fall leaves and top off with fresh mulch to make it look good.
 We use our lawn mower to shred the leaves and bag them.
 It makes it easier to spread them back out on the flower beds.

 As the heat of summer moves its way out you find yourself with thin spots in your lawn.
-Now that it’s cool you have the opportunity to reduce these spots and take advantage of the cooler temperatures that are more conducive to starting grass seed.
-This will give your lawn a huge head start next spring.
+Now that it’s cool, take the opportunity to reseed these bare spots, as cooler temperatures are more conducive to starting grass seed.
+This will give your lawn a huge head start next season.

 Fall is the perfect time to give the front of your home a good cleaning.
 First, use a leaf blower to clean up leaves and other debris away from the house.
 Next, use a power washer to clean landscaping bricks, edging, and sidewalks to make everything look great again.
-If you have a driveway, a porch, or even your siding in the front of your home, you can benefit from power washing these as well to make your home look it’s best.
+If you have a driveway, a porch, or even your siding in the front of your home, you can benefit from power washing these as well to make your home look its best.

 Add Fall Decorations to Create Curb Appeal

 I’m not much into Halloween, but I love going all out with outdoor fall decor- creating little vignettes in the gardens, around the porch and any place that is visible from the street.
-Just by putting together a grouping of a planter filled with fall blooms with some pumpkins around the base, can add lots of fall character to your home and be an attractive part of your fall landscaping.
+Just putting together a grouping of a planter filled with fall blooms with some pumpkins around the base, can add lots of fall character to your home and be an attractive part of your fall landscaping.